amitakamat/Amita-Kamat-CMPE-202/README.md

 Source Code for uml parser

+The code uses the following tools to generate class diagram from given test code.

+1. Javaparser :
-I will be using plantUML tool to generate the class diagram from the source code provided.
+   This tool parses and extracts the entire class and interface details from the code provided which helps us to create a grammar.

+2. PlantUML :
+   This tool generates class diagram from the grammar created.